ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 ---

 This is an account of the program code itself.
-For an example of a couple runs, see the MP3s below.
+For examples of a couple runs, see the MP3s below.

 Here is the traditional Perl preamble: